openstack/neutron-specs/README.rst

   specs/<release>/

 You can find an example spec in `doc/source/specs/template.rst`.
+A skeleton that contains all the sections required for a spec file is located in `doc/source/specs/skeleton.rst` and can be copied, then filled in with the details of a new blueprint for convenience.

 Specifications are proposed for a given release by adding them to the `specs/<release>` directory and posting it for review.
 The implementation